slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your friends are the ones that go to your funeral in a day of rain.'*

+> *'When everything goes to hell, the people who stand by you without flinching -- they are your family.' -- Jim Butcher*

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

-HINT: you will waste your life trying to make those around into who you want them to be.
+you will waste your life trying to make those around into who you want them to be.

 > *'When you enter a workplace, think that you will become like them and not the opposite.'*